justinwithington/PublicKB/Backup/simple-backup-service-faqs.md

 **Q: Can restores be performed to another server?**

 A: Not currently at this time.
 A self-service feature is on the SBS roadmap.
+If the need arises to restore files to an alternate server, please open a support request.

 **Q: How is the “Backup Date” determined for Restore Points?**